walterfreeman/phy211/syllabus.md

 **If you miss an exam**, we will drop it as your lowest exam grade. _(You may do this once.)_

-**If you are falling significantly behind** -- if you have missed a week of recitation and are unable to make it up by the next Tuesday, if you are seriously ill, if you have personal problems that prevent you from doing work for an extended period, etc. -- we will need to make arrangements during office hours and design an accommodation specifically for your situation.
+**If you are falling significantly behind** -- if you have missed a week of recitation, if you are seriously ill, if you have personal problems that prevent you from doing work for an extended period, etc. -- we will need to make arrangements during office hours and design an accommodation specifically for your situation.
 To be eligible for this sort of thing, you must come talk to us promptly once you fall behind so we can help you get back on track; do not tell me in May why you were unable to do your homework in March.
+We will create a syllabus modification accommodation (including extended due dates or whatever else) that is appropriate to your situation.